-If you responded "yes" to the previous question, which learning structures in particular appealed to you, and which one/s did not work as well?
+If so, note them here If you responded "yes" to the previous question, which learning structures in particular appealed to you, and which one/s did not work as well?
 Explain why.

 Choose two co-operative learning structures (from the table above) which you might like to try out with your tutorial group.
 Why would you choose these structures, in particular?
 What ideas do you have for other co-operative group activities/tasks which you would recommend that tutors try?
-Perhaps you've been a participant in such a group activity, or a facilitator of the group.

-If you have not participated in or facilitated such a group, do some research around other co-operative learning activities.
-Explain in detail how each activity works, and speak to its intended purpose and benefits.
+Perhaps you've been a participant in such a group activity, or a facilitator of the group. f you have not participated in or facilitated such a group, do some research around other co-operative learning activities.
+Explain in detail how each activity works, and speak to its intended purpose and benefits. around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity around other co-operative learning activities.
+Explain in detail how each activity with the topic under discussion.
+There is something of an 'art' to asking questions, however, so consider a few ideas.